Our Commitment – Financial Year Ending 30 April 2026

 Policies

-As part of our commitment to combating Modern Slavery, our Modern Slavery statement and Code of Conduct and Minimum Terms set out our zero-tolerance approach to Modern Slavery in our organisation and supply chain.
-We expect all our staff, partners and suppliers to embrace our core principles and match the high standards that we set ourselves.
+As part of our commitment to combating Modern Slavery, our Modern Slavery statement, together with our Code of Conduct and Minimum Terms, sets out our zero-tolerance approach to Modern Slavery in our organisation and supply chain.
+We expect all our colleagues, partners and suppliers to embrace our core principles and match the high standards that we set ourselves.

-All staff are expected to comply with relevant laws and professional Codes of Conduct, as well as firm policies and procedures.
+All colleagues are expected to comply with relevant laws and professional Codes of Conduct, as well as firm policies and procedures.

 Our due diligence processes and supply chain

-As a professional services organisation, we consider the risk of Modern Slavery existing within our business to be low.
-Despite the low risk, due diligence and monitoring is completed on our supply chain based on our zero-tolerance approach to Modern Slavery in our organisation.
-All new suppliers sign up to our Code of Conduct and Minimum Terms and existing suppliers are reminded of our Code during the term of the contract
+We recognise that the risk of Modern Slavery existing within our business continues to be low, due to the nature of our operations and our predominantly skilled workforce.
+Despite this, we apply rigorous due diligence and ongoing monitoring across our supply chain, reflecting our zero tolerance approach to Modern Slavery throughout our organisation.
+All new suppliers are required to sign up to our Code of Conduct and Minimum Terms, and existing suppliers are reminded of these obligations during the term of their contract.

-We endeavour to work with businesses and suppliers that adopt the same strict standards that we ourselves adhere to.
-In turn, we expect our suppliers to operate fairly and ethically, where workers are treated with respect and dignity, and the highest standards of human rights are maintained.
+We endeavour to work only with suppliers who demonstrate the same high standards we set for ourselves.
+We expect all suppliers to operate ethically and fairly, ensuring that workers are treated with dignity and respect and that the highest standards of human rights are maintained.

-Hill Dickinson LLP has developed a risk-based approach to assess the possibility of Modern Slavery within our supply chain.
-The factors considered for this approach include the country of origin and location from which services are provided.
+Hill Dickinson LLP has developed a risk based approach to assessing the possibility of Modern Slavery within our supply chain, considering factors such as country of origin, service type, and the location from which services are provided.
+This approach is increasingly robust, reflecting updated government expectations that organisations proactively identify and mitigate risks

 Suppliers are onboarded and managed through a Supplier Information Pack and when responses are received, they are reviewed and assessed.
-Where a potential risk is identified, it is investigated and mitigated through activities such as enhanced due diligence.
+Where a potential risk is identified, it is investigated and mitigated through activities such as enhanced due diligence, requests for additional documentation, and targeted follow up action.

 Training